 It’s unique because it offers some of the best art collections in the world for example at the Museum of Contemporary Art, in combination with lively restaurants, cafes, and bars.

-It’s a popular meeting spot for people with a creative outdoor lounge furniture for people to enjoy.
-Another creative aspect of Vienna.
+It’s a popular meeting spot with creative outdoor lounge furniture for people to enjoy.
+Another AWESOME aspect of Vienna.

 How to get around Vienna